PMI-ACP® Certification Eligibility Requirements: Everything You Should Know about the Exam

 Now that you know a little more about the exam, let’s look at the PMI-ACP certification eligibility requirements you must meet before you can sit for the exam.

 General Project Experience

-You’re in luck if you already have your PMP (Project Management Professional) or PgMP (Program Management Professional) certification, as both of these certifications will satisfy the General Project Experience requirements.
-However, your PMP or PgMP certification must be active for them to count toward your PMI-ACP eligibility requirements.
+You’re in luck if you already have the Project Management Professional (PMP)® or Program Management Professional (PgMP)® certification, as both of these will satisfy the General Project Experience requirements.
+However, your PMP® or PgMP® certification must be active for them to count toward your PMI-ACP certification eligibility requirements.